Insolvency practitioner: Insolvency is a regulated profession

-As a "competent authority" under the Insolvency Act 1986, the Secretary of State for Business, Enterprise and Regulatory Reform (BERR) – and, for Northern Ireland, the Department of Enterprise, Trade and Investment – also authorises IPs.
-The Insolvency Service, an executive agency of BERR, oversees insolvency regulation in Great Britain and each authorising body is represented on the Joint Insolvency Committee, which aims to develop and maintain insolvency standards and best practice guidance, largely by means of Statements of Insolvency Practice (SIPs).
+As a "competent authority" under the Insolvency Act 1986, the Secretary of State for Business and Trade (DBT) – and, for Northern Ireland, the Department of Enterprise, Trade and Investment – also authorises IPs.
+The Insolvency Service, an executive agency of DBT, oversees insolvency regulation in Great Britain and each authorising body is represented on the Joint Insolvency Committee, which aims to develop and maintain insolvency standards and best practice guidance, largely by means of Statements of Insolvency Practice (SIPs).

-There are currently around 1,735 licensed insolvency practitioners in the United Kingdom, not all of whom take appointments – various lawyers hold licences but rarely use them to take appointments, preferring to advise other practitioners.
+There are currently around 1,500 licensed insolvency practitioners in the United Kingdom, not all of whom take appointments – various lawyers hold licences but rarely use them to take appointments, preferring to advise other practitioners.

 Trade body

 The Association of Business Recovery Professionals, is the leading professional association for insolvency, business recovery and turnaround specialists in the UK.
 Known by its brand name ‘R3’, it promotes best practice for professionals working with financially troubled individuals and businesses.